Everybody Loves Raymond season 4: Production

 The fourth season of Everybody Loves Raymond was produced by HBO Independent Productions, creator Philip Rosenthal's company Where's Lunch, and David Letterman's Worldwide Pants.
-The episode "Marie and Frank's New Friends" was the final appearance of character actor David Byrd, who passed away at the age of 68 on February 2, 2001 due to cancer.
-Starting in the season, episodes of Raymond were produced in high definition.
+The episode "Marie and Frank's New Friends" was the final appearance of character actor David Byrd, who died at the age of 68 on February 2, 2001 due to cancer.
+Starting in the season, episodes of Everybody Loves Raymond were produced in high definition.